Table of contents

 Rex Rooftop Garden at Rex Hotel Saigon

 This is a true hot spot for tourists that shouldn’t be missed when visiting the city of Ho Chi Minh.
-Located only 5 stories above ground level, this rooftop bar shouldn’t be overlooked in terms of the beautiful views it offers of the city and buildings such as the Saigon Opera House.
+Located only 5 stories above ground level, this rooftop bar shouldn’t be overlooked in terms of the beautiful panoramic views of the city it offers and buildings such as the Saigon Opera House and Saigon river.

 It is a hive of activity most days of the week with the evenings becoming very busy due to the great ‘happy hour’ deals they run daily between 5pm and 7pm.